eric-brechemier/fontconfig-bridge-for-hidden-fonts/README.md

               ~/Library/Application\ Support/Fontitious/.fonts
 ```

-I am using this script on macOS Catalina; the hidden fonts
+I am using this script on macOS Catalina with fontconfig
+installed using Homebrew/MacPorts; the hidden fonts get
-get listed successfully in Gimp, Krita, Inkscape and Scribus
+listed successfully in Gimp, Krita, Inkscape and Scribus
 after running the script and restarting each app.

+Inkscape 1.x ships its own version of fontconfig, with a restricted
+configuration which requires a bit more work: if the folder
+`~/Library/Application\ Support/org.inkscape.Inkscape` is found,
+an extra configuration file, `00-load-xdg-fonts.conf` is created
+in `org.inkscape.Inkscape/config/fontconfig/conf.d/` by the script,
+to allow loading fonts from the location `~/.local/share/fonts`
+which is shared out of the box with Gimp, Krita and Scribus.

 ## Rationale